-I wonder how much people could achieve, and how much more quickly things would come into fruition if we didn’t have self-doubt.
+I wonder how much more people could achieve, and how much quicker things would come into fruition if we didn’t have self-doubt.
 What would you be doing if you had no doubt you could get there, and achieve it?
 The 5 books in this post are going to help instil undoubting belief in yourself and give you the confidence to pursue any goal.
 However big it may be.

 The Law of Attraction.

 Once you have an understanding of this, you’re half way there.
 The Secret by Rhonda Byrne is the perfect place to start.
 This is always the first book I recommend to people who are starting to explore spirituality or higher consciousness because it is quick and simple.
 It emphasises the importance of your mental attitude and how that sets up what you are putting out into the universe and more importantly what you are receiving.
 The law of Attraction is based on our frequencies as spiritual entities and how we vibrate on different levels.
 When we send out these vibrations into the universe we receive it back ten fold.

 If you are sending out negativity, self-doubt and low confidence that is by default what you will receive back.
 How can we do great things if we don’t even believe we can?
 The same example goes for love, no one will love you if you don’t love yourself.
 The day you start to put out into the universe positivity, gratitude and undoubting belief the more you will attract those things to you.

 Every coincidence or encounter we have is not by chance.
 My next book, The Celestine Prophecy By James Redfield breaks this down and explains how every encounter we experience has a lesson to be taken from it.
 Every random conversation we have with a stranger is because there is some information to be gained or a message to portray.
 This book sets to deliver teachings to you in the form of a novel, touching upon a manuscript that holds ancient wisdom of humanities purpose.